-So grab a mate, tie up your apron and dig your hands into some clay at 11 of the best pottery workshops around Perth.
+So grab a mate, tie up your apron and dig your hands into some clay at the best pottery workshops around Perth.

 Not Yet Perfect